seancorfield/depstar/README.md

 This will compile the `project.core` namespace, **which must have a `(:gen-class)` clause in its `ns` form**, into a temporary folder, add that temporary folder to the classpath (even when you specify an explicit classpath with `:classpath` -- see above), build the uberjar based on the `pom.xml` file, including everything on the classpath, with a manifest specifying `project.core` as the main class.

 Remember that AOT compilation is transitive so, in addition to your `project.core` namespace with its `(:gen-class)`, this will also compile everything that `project.core` requires and include those `.class` files (as well as the sources).

-> Note: for the 0.4.x releases of `depstar`, you needed to create a `classes` folder manually and add it to the classpath yourself; as of 0.5.0, this is handled automatically by `depstar`.

 ## Excluding Files